skills/introduction-to-repository-management/.github/steps/2-prepare-to-collaborate.md

 Opening your project to other teachers at Mergington High means thinking about how everyone will work together without breaking each other's code.
 To help with collaboration, GitHub provides two special files:

-1. `CONTRIBUTING.md` - A "How to Help" guide.
+1. **`CONTRIBUTING.md` file** - A "How to Help" guide.
 Some example content:

    - How to prepare a developer setup of the extra-curricular activities website.
    - The process for suggesting changes.
    - The project's coding style preference, to keep things consistent.
    - How to ask for help when stuck.

-2. `CODEOWNERS` - Assign specific people or teams responsible for a portion of the project.
+2. **`CODEOWNERS` file** - Assign specific people or teams responsible for a portion of the project.

    - When someone creates a pull request, GitHub will automatically ask the right person to review it.

-3. **Collaborators** - Give other people access to the project.
+3. **Collaborators** - Give other people access to the project through repository settings.

    - Provide other people permissions to change project files while still protecting repository settings.
    - Personal repositories have simple permissions.
 Organization repositories allow flexible permissions such as read, write, maintain, and admin.